JoergHeseler/siegfried-falls-back-on-fido-identifier-for-archivematica/README.md

 ## Test

-To test this identifier you can use the sample files located in the [`test`](./test/) folder.
+To test this identifier, you can use the sample files located in the [`test`](./test/) folder.

-You can view the error codes and detailed identification results in the Archivmatica frontend after starting a transfer by expanding the `▸ Microservice: Identify file format` section and clicking on the gear icon of `Job Identify file format`.
+You can view the detailed identification results in the Archivmatica frontend after starting a transfer by expanding the `▸ Microservice: Identify file format` section and clicking on the gear icon of `Job Identify file format`.

-Files with no errors end with the filename `_valid` and should pass identification with this script (i. e. return error code **0**) when identified with this script.
-However, all other files contain errors and should fail identification (i. e. return error code **1**).
+Files with no errors end with the filename `_valid` and should be correctly identified with this script.
+However, all other files contain errors and are either not identified at all or incorrectly identified as other file formats.

 ## Dependencies